chicagoruby/chicagoruby-website/pages/simple/guidelines.md

 8. Presentations last for **45 minutes**.
 You can do 30 minutes of speaking followed by 15 minutes of Q & A, or you can use the entire 45 minutes interactively.
 Your call!
+9. Additional polish.
+For more tips on creating a great presentation, check out John Nunemaker's [Improve Your Presentations In Under $50](http://railstips.org/blog/archives/2010/05/05/improve-your-presentations-in-under-50/) article and Inc.'s [21 Quick Tips](http://www.inc.com/geoffrey-james/how-to-fix-your-presentations-21-tips.html).

-9. Typical meeting agenda:
+## Typical meeting agenda:
    * [30 minutes] Networking + eating refreshments (if provided).
    * [45 minutes] Speaker presentation + Q&A
-   * [? meeting] The crowd heads to a local bar or restaurant for after-the-meeting discussion.
+   * [? minutes] The crowd heads to a local restaurant for after-the-meeting discussion.
-10. Additional polish.
-For more tips on creating a great presentation, check out John Nunemaker's [Improve Your Presentations In Under $50](http://railstips.org/blog/archives/2010/05/05/improve-your-presentations-in-under-50/) article and Inc.'s [21 Quick Tips](http://www.inc.com/geoffrey-james/how-to-fix-your-presentations-21-tips.html).

 Questions?
 [Drop us a line.](/contact) We look forward to seeing and hearing your presentation!